sibirbil/marsopt/docs/source/getting_started.md

     print(f"{param}: {importance:.4f}")
 ```

-It calculates absolute Spearman correlation between each parameter and the objective values, giving a rough sense of which parameters most influence the objective.
-(Requires `scipy`.)
+- This calculates the absolute Spearman correlation coefficient between each parameter and the objective values.
+- It can offer a **rough** idea of which hyperparameters most strongly affect model performance.
+(Requires `scipy` to be installed.)

 ---